 # Idempotency Enforcer

-1. **Require a client-supplied key.** Accept an `Idempotency-Key` header (a client-generated UUID or token) on every unsafe POST.
+- Accept an Idempotency-Key header (client-generated UUID or token, cap length at 255 characters) on every unsafe POST.
 Reject requests missing it with 400 on endpoints where a duplicate causes irreversible harm.
-Do not derive the key from the payload — two legitimate identical orders must both succeed, so the client owns intent.